NOTE: This Code was approved in April of 2019.

 - Ensure that all PII collected, received or processed by the researcher or any subcontractor or other service provider is secured and protected against loss, unauthorized access, use, modification, destruction or disclosure by the implementation of information security measures required by applicable laws and regulations.

-- Limit data collection to what is necessary for the specific research purposes.
+- Limit data collection to what is necessary for the specific research and analytics purposes.

 - When collecting PII for research that may also be used for non-research activities, inform data subjects of any non-research use prior to data collection and obtain their consent for any non-research activity.